• About TC

 “Network Control Protocol” for the ARPANET (even if Encyclopedia Britannica

-thinks so), and I suspect people
+), and I suspect people

 have mistakenly unpacked “NCP” as “Network Control Protocol” when really it